The TOP 10 BEACHES viewed on UK Beaches Guide during January were:

 Back in the 1950’s this area of beach and grassland was purchased by locals to protect it from developers.
-At low tide you get a quater of a mile of sand backed by some amazing dunes and grassland.
+At low tide, you get a quarter of a mile of sand backed by some amazing dunes and grassland.

 The sea is popular with windsurfers and kite surfers, while shallow lagoons are left on extensive sandy flats at low tide.
 The whole area is internationally recognised for its wildlife, birds and unique beauty.

 From May to September, dogs are excluded from the main swimming beach.